Formula Lites

 The Formula Lites series was a single-seater formula racing class launched for 2015.
-The series is sanctioned by SCCA Pro Racing.
+The series was sanctioned by SCCA Pro Racing.

 History

 The High Performance Group and Crawford Composites announced the creation of the Formula Lites Series in 2014.
 Dane Cameron debuted the car at Virginia International Raceway during the 2014 Ultimate Track Car Challenge.

 The first race of the Formula Lites Series was run at the Thompson Speedway Road Course.
 Driver Nick Neri won the inaugural event.

 The series saw only six entries at every race during its initial season.
-The 2016 schedule was announced but no 2016 races have occurred, putting the series on indefinite hiatus.
+The 2016 schedule was announced but no races occurred, ending the series.